cncf/tag-security/supply-chain-security/compromises/2019/ros.md

 ## Type of compromise

-Build farm compromise with access to private keys used for repo
+Attack Chaining via Trust & Signing, Publishing Infrastructure and Dev Tooling - Build farm compromise with access to private keys used for repo